sCrypt-Inc/scryptTS-docs/docs/reference/classes/DummyProvider.md

 # Class: DummyProvider

-A DummyProvider is build for test purpose only, it always return a dummy utxo for `listUnspent` request.
+A DummyProvider is build for test purpose only, it always returns a dummy utxo for `listUnspent` request.

 ## Hierarchy